-One week after that, send an email to the interviewer basically saying the same thing.
+One week after that, send another follow up email to the interviewer basically asking the same thing.

 It is possible to come off as overly pushy.
 The fact is that the HR rep you talked to might be very busy with a lot of new hires.
 Do not cold call or email more than once in a week.
 Give them time to respond and when you’re on the phone with them, be courteous and do not simply ask, “Did I get the job?”

-The follow-up is a great tool in the interviewing process.
-It can separate the winners from the losers in the hunt for employment, but it will only help if you do your initial homework on the company and properly prepare for the interview.
+The follow-up (call or email) is a great tool in the interviewing process.
+It can separate the winners from the losers in the hunt for employment, but it will only help if you do your initial homework on the company and properly prepare for the first interview.

-Finally- when to follow-up or to follow up?
-Only when using the term as a verb is there NO hyphen e.g. “to follow up” is correct use, according to Writing Expert Lynn Gaertner-Johnston.
+Finally- follow up: one word or two?
+Is it follow-up or follow up?
+According to Writing Expert Lynn Gaertner-Johnston, only when using the term as a verb is there NO hyphen e.g. “to follow up” is correct use.

 Question of the article